parsampsh/adminx/doc/05_log_system.md

 # Log system
 Adminx handles the log system.
-Adminx stores Create, Update and Delete actions logs for models.
+It stores Create, Update and Delete actions logs for models.

 Log fields:
-- User: This log is about which user (who did this action): id of user
+- User: Which user this log is about (who did this action): id of user
-- Model: This log is about which model: slug of model
+- Model: Which model this log is about: slug of model
-- Item: This log is about which item in the model: id of item
+- Item: Which item in model this log is about: id of item
-- Action: What user did (`create`, `update`, `delete`)
+- Action: The action (`create`, `update`, `delete`)
 - Message: A message for log

-You can store a custom log by yourself using `Adminx\Models\Log::add_log()` method:
+You can store a custom log using `Adminx\Models\Log::add_log()` method:

 ```php
 \Adminx\Models\Log::add_log('ModelSlug', $item_id, $user_id, $action, $message);